TheFatPanda97/theScore-QA-Automation-Assessment/README.md

 #### Test Result

 ```
-Top 10 Players in 2019-20 Season Ordered by Points
+Top 10 Players in the 2019-20 Season Ordered by Points
 --------------------------------------------------
 James Harden | 2335
 Damian Lillard | 1978